-- When the bell goes children walk to their class line quickly and quietly - Children stand still and quietly in the line so that the MTS can count them - Children walk quietly along the walkway to the dining room - Children hang their coats on a peg - Children put all toys in the toy box and collect them again on the way out - Children stand still and quiet in the line leading up to get their food - Children are polite to the kitchen staff i.e. saying please and thank you - Children with packed lunches take everything out of their box and put the box on the floor.
+- Children walk in line across the playground to the dining room - Children hang their coats on a peg - Children stand still and quiet in the line leading up to get their food - Children are polite to the kitchen staff i.e. saying please and thank you - Children with packed lunches take everything out of their box and put the box on the floor.
 Parents are encouraged to send things that the children can open themselves and anything not eaten goes home again.
-Exceptions are half eaten yogurt/carton drinks. - Children talk quietly amongst themselves while eating - Children use appropriate table manners (use a knife and fork properly, cut up food before eating it, chew with their mouth closed) - Children follow the MTS instructions - Children do not leave the table unless they have asked an MTS if they can.
-If the MTS feels they have not eaten enough they will encourage the child to eat more - Children put their coats on and return sensibly to the playground - Packed lunch children must put their own rubbish in the bin and return their packed lunch box to the trolley in the dining room. - Positive behaviour reported from the dining hall will be acknowledged by class teachers
+Exceptions are half eaten yogurt/carton drinks. - Children talk quietly amongst themselves while eating - Children use appropriate table manners (use a knife and fork properly, cut up food before eating it, chew with their mouth closed) - No throwing food on the floor or around the room - Children follow the Mealtime Supervisor (MTS) instructions - Children do not leave the table unless they have asked an MTS if they can.
+If the MTS feels they have not eaten enough they will encourage the child to eat more - Children put their coats on and return sensibly to the playground - Packed lunch children put their own rubbish in the bin and take their packed lunch box/bag with them when they leave. - Positive behaviour reported from the dining hall will be acknowledged by class teachers